AshleyPikachu/Super-Bit-Shader/README.md

 1. Load a game inside Retroarch using a supported core above.
 2. With the game loaded press F1 (PC) to bring up the "Quick Menu", from there scroll to "Shaders".
 3. Select it and choose "Load Preset" to view and enter the "Super-Bit-Shader 3.5" folder.
-4. Once inside choose your console and shader type, if unsure select "Regular".
+4. Once inside choose your console and shader type, if unsure select "Mixed-Frames".
 5. Pick the shader color of your choice, It's a "GLSLP" file.
 6. You now have your color picked for your game, on to the next part.